AnyLog-co/documentation/background processes.md

 ## AnyLog Messaging

-A listener thread on the declared IP and port.
+A listener thread on a declared IP and port.
 The listener is required to receive AnyLog messages from peers in the network.

 ## REST requests

-A listener thread on the declared IP and port.
+A listener thread on a declared IP and port.
 The listener is required to receive REST requests from users of the network.

 ## Operator Process